nina-mir/CSC317-assignments/js-object-manipulation/readme.md

 # Homework Assignment: JavaScript Object Manipulation with Node.js

-due date: Feb.25.2025 3pm  [won't be extended for any reason, so start on it early.]

 ## 🎯Objective
 In this assignment, you will practice working with JavaScript objects, arrays, and loops.
 You will write a script in Node.js that processes a list of objects and creates a new object based on the lengths of the values in the original objects.
 This will help you understand how to manipulate objects and arrays in JavaScript.
 <hr/>